cryptocap/cryptocap-api/README.md

 ### auth
 Once connecting to the socket.io server, a registered user should authenticate in order to begin receiving messages from the server related to his accounts.

-#### params
+#### Parameters
-* This operation has no params, and the params object should not be included in the signature.
+This operation has no params, and the params object should not be included in the signature.

 #### Sample Code
 ```javascript